 - Describe your academic and personal goals

-All TUM departments will request a certificate verifying your current German and/or English skills:
+All TUM Schools will request a certificate verifying your current German and/or English skills:

 - If you are planning to attend courses at TUM in English: Verification of your English skills